-If an applicant appeals against a decision not to be invited for an initial workshop/audition and meeting, their application form will be reviewed by a member of the Senior Leadership Team who will either confirm the original decision or move the application to the next stage.
-Appeals must be received, using an online form (the link will be supplied in your decision documentation) within 14 days of the date of the decision being communicated.
+If an applicant appeals against a decision not to be invited for a workshop/audition and meeting, their application form will be reviewed by a member of Senior Leadership Team and another experienced member of staff, who will either confirm the original decision or move the application to the next stage.
+Appeals must be received in writing within 14 days of the date of the decision letter.
 We are unable to provide written feedback for these applications.
-If, after the first meeting/audition/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list, the applicant may appeal for a second chance, using an on-line form (the link will be supplied in your decision documentation) within 14 days of the date of the decision documentation.

-We are unable to accept verbal, emailed or written requests for appeals.
-The applicant must refer to the admissions criteria 1B) and should clearly explain why they were unable to demonstrate the criteria on the day, and why they feel they ought to be offered a second chance.
-Please note we are unable to provide feedback on the first meeting/audition/workshop if you wish to appeal.
+If, after the first meeting/audition/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list the applicant may write to 'Admissions, Student Services', and can appeal for a second chance.
+These letters must refer to the admissions criteria 1B and should outline the reasons for the appeal and why they feel they ought to be offered a second chance.
+This must be received within 14 days of the date of the decision letter.
+Please note we do not provide feedback on the first meeting/ audition/ workshop if you wish to appeal.